Here is unit 3...

 Next we learned about parallel lines.

 Here is the inside of the foldable.
 I had students highlight the angles whose relationship was indicated.
-You can download the foldable here.

 Then for constructions, I wrote out steps using the Math Open Reference website.
 I included a QR code link at the bottom of each page.
 For these lessons I gave students these sheets to fill in the blanks as we watched the construction animation, then I gave them a worksheet to practice the construction, and then when they had it, they completed the construction on their INB page.
 We did this for perpendicular bisectors, equilateral triangles, angle bisectors, and perpendicular lines.
 For next year I have few more constructions to add.
-These notes can be downloaded here and here.

 I think for this coming year, I may change up some of the examples so I can increase the rigor.
 Overall, I'm pretty happy with how this unit turned out.
 My students last year loved constructions!
 (Most of them anyway.)
 I hope my new group can feel the same way.